 If defunding is not a red herring devised by political strategists and activists but a real issue, we could be headed for a very hot, sad summer.

-Image credits: nun by Felix Koutchinski on Unsplash.
-For more, go to Robert Brancatelli.
+Image credits: nun by Felix Koutchinski.
+Like fiction?
+Check out the “Mercury trilogy” (The Gringo and Laura Fedora) as well as the autobiographical Nine Lives here.
+Also, go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”

 Thanks for this.
 SI has always been an oasis, but how long that will last is anybody’s guess.
 What you say about the DA’s office is just what I heard from the cops in the 48 Precinct.
 I hope things don’t return to the anarchy of the 70s.
 I pray for the people left behind.